keremkilic95/ornekuygulamalar/react-express-mongodb/README.md

 ## Compose sample application

-### React application with a NodeJS backend and a MongoDB database
+### Reacttest application with a NodeJS backend and a MongoDB database

 Project structure:
 ```